UETA Act & ESIGN Act

 Contracts that are signed using WP E-Signature will hold up to legal scrutiny, providing an encrypted signing process and a comprehensive audit trail of exactly who signed, what, and when.
 This goes above and beyond what is expected to meet ESIGN and UETA guidelines.

-General compliance with ESIGN and UETA is not difficult, but when preparing documents to be signed electronically, please consider the following points carefully:
+General compliance with signature laws such as ESIGN and UETA is not difficult, but when preparing documents to be signed electronically, please consider the following points carefully:

 • The process by which the signer is asked to sign must be clear and unambiguous